-During my high school years, I wished I was more like the “cool kids.”
+During my high school years, I always wanted to be like the “cool kids.”
 They always seemed to have all the fun.
-I think teens go through a phase where they’re just searching for their self-identity and trying to fit in.
-When I tried to change who I hung out with and how I dressed to improve my cool factor some, it rarely worked.
+Teens go through a phase where they’re just searching for their self-identity and trying to fit in.
+It rarely worked when I tried to change who I associated with and how I dressed to improve my cool factor.

-The problem wasn’t that I couldn’t improve my lot in life.
-The reality was that I had academic skills, played sports, and participated in almost every club you could imagine.
+The problem wasn’t that my lot in life was all that bad.
+The reality was I had good academic skills, played sports, and participated in virtually every club you could imagine.

-Up to that point in high school, I had spent years cultivating a personal brand of the smart “Asian guy” who hung out with the academic Illuminati, so switching gears to the cool, rebellious kids wasn’t going to work.
+Up to that point in high school, I had spent years cultivating a personal brand of the “dependable smart guy” who hung out with the academic Illuminati.
+So, trying to be like the cool kids didn’t work well.
 No one accepted it.
-And, when you tried to rebrand yourself that way too long, the teachers either thought you were doing drugs or had a deep-seated personal issue.
-(Groan.)
+And, when you persisted in rebranding yourself that way too long, your teachers thought you were doing drugs or had deep-seated personal issues.